valsamovich/cs.github.io/README.md

 cheat-sheets
 ==================

-Collection of Commands and Tips for Unix (Command Line), Git, Markdown, Zend Server and etc.
+Collection of Commands and Tips for Unix (Command Line), Git, Markdown, Zend Server, ItelliJ, Eclipse and etc.

 Unix
 ----